 The DDP is capable of independent playback of almost unlimited numbers of shows simultaneously and is able to individually control those shows at any of the forwards or backwards speeds without interfering with the operation of any of the other shows.
 This is again a world-first concept in media playback platforms for entertainment attractions and allows DDP II to be used in some of the most complex and demanding installations in the world.
 Due to the system’s proven dependability, DDP II is regularly used in mission-critical applications including those when the world’s media is watching.

 One of our newest innovations in large-scale media control is the ability to communicate with more and more devices using internet-enabled protocols.
 The variety of triggers and trigger features available mean even the most complex triggering scheme is possible and shows can be programmed graphically from a central console and distributed automatically to remote DDP’s.
 The DDP II incorporates two touch screens designed to allow finger-light touch control of performance playback.
 Each touch screen is fully remotely configurable and provides a new level of graphical interaction between the user and the device.
 Gone are the large push buttons and red LED’s, and in their place are rendered graphics and animating feedback on tactile touch screens.

 ‘ Symphony of Lights ‘ technical statistics

-Laservision’s world renowned installations including Hong Kong, Korea, Singapore and Sydney’s Darling Harbour can be viewed at www.laservision.com.au/portfolio.
+Laservision’s world-renowned installations including Hong Kong, Korea, Singapore and Sydney’s Darling Harbour can be viewed from our portfolios page.